 As noted, the annual exclusion threshold for gifts made in 2023 is $17,000 per recipient—and your lifetime exclusion means you can gift up to $12.92 million over the course of your lifetime tax-free.
 If you file jointly with a spouse, you can give up to $34,000 per recipient in 2023.
 (The thresholds for 2022 are $16,000 and $32,000, respectively.)

 There are a couple of other exemptions you can legally take advantage of to gift above this amount each year.

 The first way to avoid the annual exclusion threshold is the marital deduction.

 Under gift tax rules, you’re allowed to gift as much money as you want to your legal spouse without having to pay the gift tax or an estate tax.
 But the marital deduction only applies if your spouse is a US citizen.

-If you gift assets to pay for education or medical expenses, you’ve got to make the payment directly to a healthcare facility, insurance company, or school.
+If your gift assets are intended to pay for education or medical expenses, you’ve got to make the payment directly to a healthcare facility, insurance company, or school.

 The IRS gift tax isn’t the only type of tax you’ve got to bear in mind when gifting money to family members.
 You may also need to be aware of the IRS estate tax, inheritance tax, and capital gains tax.

 The IRS estate tax applies when a person dies and wants to pass their assets down to family members.

 If you die, your assets are generally going to be subject to an estate tax, depending on where you lived and how much money your assets were worth.

 But a large proportion of taxpayers aren’t going to have to worry about the estate tax.
 The estate tax only applies to the assets of an individual whose assets were worth more than their remaining lifetime exclusion amount.